Team Wanderlust | 25 January 2023

 By day, explore NamibRand’s ochre-hued wilderness of dunes, mountains and plains, looking for oryx and Hartmann’s zebra.
 Then, after a blazing sunset, it’s time to turn your eyes skyward.

-But it’s still comprises 250 types of coral and attracting 500 species of fish; best of all, in parts it lays only 100m offshore, making its underwater riches extremely accessible – the snorkelling is superb too.
+But it’s still attracts around 500 species of fish; best of all, in parts it lays only 100m offshore, making its underwater riches extremely accessible – the snorkelling is superb, too.

 However, turtles swim offshore year-round, their lumpen on-land movements transformed into a graceful ballet once they’re in the water.
 Good spots include Shark Bay, the Muiron Islands and Turtle Bay on Dirk Hartog Island.

-Why?
+Why Ladakh?
 Few have seen this endangered cat.
 There are thought to be just 4,000 to 6,500 snow leopards left in the wild.
 Coupled with the fact that these charismatic big cats tend to live in cold, inhospitable, rocky clifftops at altitudes above 3,000m, they’re not that easy to spot.

 This makes a sighting very special, and most trips that venture into their domain – largely Tibet, the Himalaya and the ’Stans – make it clear that you’d be fortunate to see even a paw-print.
-However, in recent years Ladakh’s Hemis National Park has gained a reputation as the world’s snow leopard capital, with around 200 leopards, and as time passes, local guides gain an ever better understanding of their habits.
+However, in recent years Ladakh’s Hemis National Park has gained a reputation as the world’s snow leopard capital, with hundreds of leopards, and as time passes, local guides gain an ever better understanding of their habits.

 There are still no guarantees, but in Hemis’s Husing, Tarbuns and Rumbak Valleys, sightings are relatively common; Husing is on a well-known snow leopard corridor.
 Visit in winter, when the snow brings the cats to lower ground and, with the help of local knowledge, trained trackers and spotting scopes, you might be in luck.

-Need to know: Flights connect Delhi to regional hub Leh, which is 40km from Hemis NP.
+How to tick it off your list: Flights connect Delhi to regional hub Leh, which is 40km from Hemis NP.
 There are six villages in the park; accommodation is in homestays or camping.

 This makes delving beneath the surface quite exciting indeed, though something that’s been easy to achieve since 2012, when commercial tours began plunging into Thrihnukagigur volcano.

 Clipped on to what’s essentially a window-cleaner’s lift, you’re slowly lowered 120m into another world – a magma chamber uniquely drained of its magma.
 Lights reveal a cavern of many colours – bruise purples, sulphur yellows, blood reds.